2014 Toyota Prius v

 The coefficient of drag is 0.29, terrific for any SUV-like vehicle.
 Toyota engineers paid careful aerodynamic attention to the bumpers, corners, rocker panels, mirrors, wheels and wheelcovers, and especially the roofline, and it all shows.
 Its shape means it isn't as good as the stellar 0.25 Cd of the Prius liftback.

 With 34.3 cubic feet, Toyota claims the Prius v offers more cargo space than 80 percent of the compact SUVs and mid-size wagons on the market.
 Even that can be expanded, to 40.2 cubic feet, by sliding the 60/40 rear seats forward another seven inches.
 Fold them flat and there's a relatively massive 67.3 cubic feet; plus, there are big cargo slots under the floor.
-That's 10 cubic feet more than a Honda Fit, the cargo champ among compact hatchbacks, but then the v is 20 inches longer than a Fit.
+That's 10 cubic feet more than a Honda Fit with its rear seats folded, the cargo champ among compact hatchbacks; but then the v is 20 inches longer than a Fit.
 Like the Fit, the v's front seat folds flat, for you kayakers, carpenters and pole-vaulters.

 Standard equipment will leave you wanting for very little in the cabin, but if you want the nice SofTex faux leather seats, which are heated in front, you have to jump all the way up to a Prius v Five, pushing the price over the $30k mark.

 Standard seats are fabric, and aren't very sporty or rugged.
 They were gray and fuddy-duddy and not so comfortable, with pressure points that weren't right for us.